MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-root-certificate-rotation.md

 If you're using a client that abstracts the connection string away, review the client's documentation to understand whether it verifies certificates.

-### 4. Do we have server-side query to verify if SSL is being used?
+### 4. Do we have a server-side query to verify if SSL is being used?

-To verify if you're using SSL connection to connect to the server refer to [SSL verification](https://learn.microsoft.com/en-us/azure/mariadb/howto-configure-ssl#verify-the-ssl-connection).
+To verify if you're using an SSL connection to connect to the server refer to [SSL verification](https://learn.microsoft.com/en-us/azure/mysql/flexible-server/how-to-connect-tls-ssl#verify-the-tlsssl-connection).

 ### 5. Do I need to plan a database server maintenance downtime for this change?